Ihor-Onyshchuk/lemonade/README.md

 # Lemondae
+## Intro

 Welcome to Lemonade!

 This App based on the game 'Who Wants to Be a Millionaire?'.

-'Who Wants to Be a Millionaire' is an international television game show franchise of British origin.
+'Who Wants to Be a Millionaire?' is an international television game show franchise of British origin.

 ## Getting started